qooqu/CourtFormTool/index.md

 ## security

 We're laser focused on the security of your client's data.
-For now, CourtFormTool ensures security by storing your data on your computer.
-This security comes at the cost of convenience.
-In the future, we may add a cloud storage option which would allow you to access your data from anywhere.
+For now, CourtFormTool ensures security by storing your data on your computer and only on your computer.
+CourthFormTool doesn't send any of your data onto the internet.

+Unfortunately, this rock-solid security comes at the cost of convenience.
+For now, you can only access your data on the computer you create it on.
+In the future, we plan to add a secure cloud storage option which will allow you to access your data from anywhere.

 ## try it

 CourtFormTool is a brand new service.
 We are currently focused on elder law court forms (MPC 160, 162, 163, 455, 755, 853, 854) and we are accepting our first round of users.

+We will be modifying the product to suit our initial users' needs.
+Once the product reaches maturity, we will offer it to the wider legal community at an expected price of $50 per month.

 If you're ready to vastly improve your legal processes, please be in touch!

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdhsbfDa4lHE7PdL-x6WF9dIwEUtBbO8O0E7_LeIoN_KOiiqw/viewform?embedded=true" width="640" height="450" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>